 Upper Dolpo to Mustang, Nepal.
 Crystal Mountain Kora and the Great Himalaya Trail.

 A huge part of any journey is the people that you meet along the way and this will be an especially fascinating trek.
 The Dolpa people are generally adherents of Bön, a religion whose origins predate Buddhism but whose modern form is officially accepted as the fifth school of Tibetan Buddhism.
 When Nepal adopted the area in 1789, the Tibetan culture was destined to benefit from Nepal's future protection.
 The trek contains many religious sites including the famous Shey Gompa, and possible views of Mount Kailas.
 The largest snow leopard population on earth also benefits from the region's isolation, and for the well-read traveler we will at times be walking in the footsteps that Peter Matthiessen and George Schaller blazed in "The Snow Leopard."

 I led the Dolpo Trek for IMG in the Autumn of 2013 and it was an amazing trip, the most incredible trek I have ever done.
 Please see my Trip Report.
-During my many trips to Nepal and Tibet, I've ardently kept my eyes and ears open for new regions to explore and photograph.
-For me the cultural and aesthetic experience of travel is equally important to the cleansing experience of an ambitious journey, and Dolpo fits the bill perfectly.
-Our good friend Lobsang Sherpa who was the sirdar for Dr. Rodney Jackson's Snow Leopard collaring project during 1981-85 (See National Geographic June 1986) has done this trip many times and has strongly encouraged us to explore the area this year.
-I am especially enthusiastic about the opportunity to create images for the Kalakora Gallery in such an extraordinary area.
+During my many trips to Nepal and Tibet, we've ardently kept out eyes and ears open for new regions to explore and photograph.
+For us the cultural and aesthetic experience of travel is equally important to the cleansing experience of an ambitious journey, and Dolpo fits the bill perfectly.
+Our good friend Lobsang Sherpa who was the sirdar for Dr. Rodney Jackson's Snow Leopard collaring project during 1981-85 (See National Geographic June 1986) has done this trip many times and strongly encouraged us to explore the area in 2013.
+The trek lived up to our expectations in every way, and we are excited to go back.
 This trek is as much a cultural journey as it is an adventure.
-If you want to go on one of the coolest treks imaginable then join me this fall!
-Feel free to contact me personally to discuss the details:
+If you want to go on one of the coolest treks imaginable then join us this fall!

 Expedition Organization and Leadership